 Show All Answers

 The Chester County Children’s Advocacy Center (CAC) is a child-focused center that coordinates the investigation, prosecution, and treatment of child abuse while helping children heal.
-The CAC emphasizes the coordination of investigation and intervention services by bringing together professionals and agencies as a multidisciplinary team (MDT) to create a child-focused approach to child abuse cases.
+The CAC brings together professionals and agencies as a multidisciplinary team (MDT) to create a child-focused approach to child abuse cases.
 The MDT consists of members representing the District Attorney’s Office, Department of Children, Youth & Families, Law Enforcement, The Crime Victims’ Center of Chester County, Inc., Chester County Juvenile Probation, Chester County Adult Probation, Department of Mental Health/Intellectual Development Disabilities, and experts in the medical field.
 The CAC was created to provide a private, safe, non-threatening environment to conduct interviews of child victims or witnesses.

 The CAC has a private waiting area for children and those accompanying them that is child-friendly and comfortably furnished.
 Offenders are not permitted in this area.
 The CAC is designed to create a sense of safety and security for children.